 This depends, and is unique for each patient.
 Some patients only require dietary and lifestyle changes.
 Others require further treatment.
 The many factors are considered in each case: chronicity of the disease, lifestyle factors such as recreational drug use, alcohol intake, concurrent medication intake, exercise regimens, dietary intake, previous health care, etc. are all factored in to the treatment.

 Sometimes dietary and lifestyle changes are enough for healing to take place, and sometimes this is not the case.
-As medical doctor may prescribe a medication, requisition blood work, and refer for further imaging, a naturopathic medical visit may include a recommended supplement or additional lab work.
+As a medical doctor may prescribe a medication, requisition blood work, and refer for further imaging, a naturopathic medical visit may include a recommended supplement or additional lab work.

-As this is case dependent.
-If your disease is chronic and advanced, please expect there may be additional costs and budget accordingly.
+As this is case dependent, if your disease is chronic and advanced, please expect there may be additional costs and budget accordingly.
 When the body has moved into a maintenance state, often times a healthy diet and lifestyle are enough to support overall health.

 In Canada, naturopathic medicine is not covered by the existing health care system.
 In the province of Ontario, the Ontario Health Insurance Plan (OHIP), does not cover naturopathic medicine.